CERT-Polska/Artemis/docs/user-guide/translating-report-messages.rst

 automatically when building the report messages.

 **You don't have to translate everything - pull requests with partial translations are also welcome!**

+After modifying the translations, restart Artemis **in developer mode** so that the Docker images will be built locally and your changes will be included:

+``./scripts/start_dev``